lionaneesh/Geo-Locate-My-Posts/readme.txt

 You may either install the plugin via the in-built installer in WordPress or follow the manual method below:

-1. Upload the extracted `Geo-Locate-My-Posts` folder to the `/wp-content/plugins/` directory
+1. Upload the extracted `Geolocate-My-Posts` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Enjoy!